Synonym(s)

 DefinitionThis section has been translated automatically.

-The paprika taste is due to various essential oils.
-Alkylmethoxypyrazines, such as the "earthy" smelling 3-isobutyl-2-methoxypyrazine, are responsible for the paprika smell.
-Ripe peppers contain up to 6% sugar as well as a relatively large amount of vitamin C (0.1-0.4%).
+The paprika flavor is due to various essential oils.
+Alkylmethoxypyrazines, such as the "earthy" smelling 3-isobutyl-2-methoxypyrazine, are responsible for the smell of peppers.
+Ripe peppers contain up to 6% sugar and a relatively high amount of vitamin C (0.1-0.4%).
 Peppers also contain numerous flavonoids and carotenoids.

 General informationThis section has been translated automatically.